arthurcrawford/deb-build/deb-tutorial.md

 * Upgrading `.deb` versions
 * Promoting packages between distributions using Aptly snapshots

-To save you effort, I have supplied a Dockerfile based on `ubuntu:trusty`.
-If you have the Docker tools installed - this is the easiest way to go.
-The supplied Dockerfile creates an image pre-installed with all the required tools.
+To save you some effort, I have supplied a Dockerfile based on `ubuntu:trusty`.
+If you have the [Docker](https://www.docker.com/) tools installed - this is the easiest way to go.
+The supplied Dockerfile allows you to create an image pre-installed with all the required tools.
 Build the Docker image as follows:

     # docker build -t deb-build .

-To run a container from the image
+To run a container from this image

     # docker run -ti \
         -p 8080:8080 \
         deb-build \
         bash

-Adding the port mapping (`-p 8080:8080`) in the above command is optional - it allows us to browse the aptly repo we will set up later.
+Adding the port mapping (`-p 8080:8080`) in the above command is optional - it allows us to browse the Aptly repo we will set up later.

 ##Building the Debian Package